auth0/docs/articles/connections/social/renren.md

 ## 2. Enter app information

 Complete the required information on this page.
-Enter the following value for the *callback URL*:
+Enter your <dfn data-key="callback">callback URL</dfn> for the *callback URL*:

   https://${account.namespace}/login/callback